GingerNinja23/ipop-documentation/FAQs.md

     ```

     A feature for future releases is to provide a Web-based interface to browse the status of peers.

+1. **How do I configure the IP address of peers in my SocialVPN?**

+    If you would like to statically assign addresses to SocialVPN peers, you can do so through an additional configuration file that can be loaded with the -p argument (e.g. -p ip_config.json).
+In this file, you specify the UID of a node, the virtual IP address, and a label, as in the following example:

+[
+        {
+            "uid": "54f2b14f80e5374f8af7ad1b4838145ea7eaaf57",
+            "ipv4": "172.31.0.101",
+            "desc": "Linux VM"
+        }
+]

 1. **How do I enable logging for debugging?**